 Introduction

 This series of articles will explore how parallel processing works within the Oracle 12c database server and how you can monitor it.
-In addition, we will cover how logging works in Oracle 12c, what options are available to us to facilitate updates, deletions, inserting records, and CTASs on records within very large tables with minimal impact on production systems.
+In addition, we will cover how logging works in Oracle 12c, what options are available to us to facilitate updates, deletions, inserting records, and CTASs (Create Tables as Select) on records within very large tables with minimal impact on production systems.
 There are many solutions for these types of problems where you need to update, delete, insert and CTAS records from a table with hundreds of millions of rows.
-The traditional update statement can take days or months, which of us can take that kind of processing hit.
-My solution is one where I used the options nologging and parallel options to overcome these processing issues.
-The nologging/logging different in Oracle 12c but the ‘FORCE LOGGING’ can disable the use NOLOGGING option at table level and even though you use an ALTER TABLE command or a CREATE TABLE command, you will still be in LOGGING mode and you will not even know it.
+The traditional update statement can take days or months, none of us can take that kind of processing hit.
+My solution is one where I used the nologging and parallel options to overcome these processing issues.
+The nologging/logging option is different in Oracle 12c but the ‘FORCE LOGGING’ can disable the use NOLOGGING option at table level and even though you use an ALTER TABLE command or a CREATE TABLE command, you will still be in LOGGING mode and you will not even know it.

-Another solution is using the Oracle package DBMS_REDIFINITION that would allow a production online transactional table to be redefined on the fly that has a heavy transactional load, but only under certain conditions.
+Another solution is using the Oracle package DBMS_REDIFINITION that allows an online production transactional table that has a heavy transactional load to be redefined on the fly.
+However, this can only be used under certain conditions.
 This would not work if all you just wanted to do was just remove some rows such as in a delete statement.
 The DBMS_REDIFINITION package is a multistep process where you would call a series of procedures in a particular order.
 Our solution would work for this scenario were we just wanted to remove or update some rows.
-What you would need to do is create a new table with the rows to keep and the rows to delete are just not copied to the new table then rename the original table and then rename the new table to the old name.
+For this to work, you would need to create a copy of the table without the unwanted rows.
+Then the old and new table can be renamed.

 Hardware

-Before we begin our installation, process lets describe our test system; it has the following configuration:
+This is what our test system’s configuration:

 An Acer Laptop running Windows 10 with a Core7i quad processor,